 In terms of the importance for students to understand gender studies, Bonillas believes that discrimination, prejudice and violence are inflamed if people include other identities that intersect with genders, such as class, religion, race, ethnicity and sexuality.

 "Trans and gender non-conforming individuals continue to be ignored, with rampant and violent hostility more of a norm for many.
 Who we are attracted to emotionally or sexually may not be the same as to whom we are physically intimate with, or how we sexually identify.
 All this goes against what we supposedly see, hear, and learn.
 My hope is that by having more stimulating and thought-provoking conversations and celebrating our diversity, this can decrease the disparate meanings on numerous identities that plague so many sectors of society.
 This includes everyone," Bonillas explained.

 Bonillas wants people to understand that "feminine" characteristics continue to be viewed as lesser than "masculine" characteristics, as well as female-bodied individuals versus male-bodied individuals.

 This continues to undermine cis women and cis girls’ ability to reach their full potential.

 "I have taught human sexuality courses since 1997 and one of the most difficult topics to teach is on this concept called 'gender'.
 Examining the binary gender restrictions placed by society is challenging, especially if gender is believed to be biological and unchangeable.
 Gender and sexuality are separate and distinct constructs – one doesn’t imply the other," said Bonillas.

-"I am reaching my potential by the belief, support and guidance of individuals that I was raised to believe would hinder, not help facilitate my success," said Bonillas.
+"I have many Caucasian cismale professors, advisers and mentors along the way to thank for where I am today.
+I am reaching my potential by the belief, support and guidance of individuals that I was raised to believe would hinder, not help facilitate my success," said Bonillas.